mwshinn/PyDDM/doc/ooquickstart.rst

 Note that :class:`~.model.Fittable` objects are a subclass of :class:`~.model.Fitted` objects, except they don't have a value.

-These models function the same way as those created by auto_model.
+These models function the same way as those created by :func:`.gddm`.
 The only difference between these two interfaces is the way the models are constructed.
 Everything you do with the model after creating it, including the use of Sample and Solution objects, is identical.
 Therefore, we will focus on